Bruce Potts shares his advice for shooting rabbits more successfully

 - Where cover is short, a disturbed rabbit will often dither before running off.
 It will be hoping you have not seen it and thinking that any more movement would give itself away.
 In this instance, raise your rifle when it is on the move and wait for that second stop, then shoot.

-- Know your ground: keep records of the wind, temperature, crops and so on, so that you can switch tactics in an instant and stalk the most productive areas.
+- Keep records of the wind, temperature, crops, so that you know when to switch tactics and stalk the most productive areas.

 - Rabbits can sneak through and under tiny holes in fences but will prefer to use any holes made by sheep, deer, badgers or foxes as these are easier.
 These are a good place to sit and wait.